nadasshawer/nadasshawer/README.md

 <!-- About Me -->
 <p align="center" style="margin-top:12px;">
-  I’m an IT student at BCIT focused on Data Engineering, with a strong interest in cloud platforms<br/>
+  I’m an IT student at BCIT focused on Platform Engineering, with a strong interest in cloud platforms<br/>
-  and building reliable, scalable systems that power analytics and real-world applications.
+  and building reliable, scalable systems that power infrastructure and real-world applications.
 </p>

 <!-- My Stack Header with gradient -->